GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     ![Open file in pgAdmin](./instructions276019/open-file.png)

 1. Now to run the *graph query* to create the node and connections between cases in your database.
-    >[!tip] This query is going to take around 5 secs
+    >[!tip] This query is going to take around 5 seconds

 1. Create new query tool on the same connection

     ![Creating new query tool](./instructions276019/new-query-tool.png)

-1. Click Open File icon, and find the reranker_query in the Downloads folder. `/Downloads/mslearn-pg-ai/Setup/SQLScript/graph_query.sql`
+1. Click Open File icon, and find the graph_query in the Downloads folder. `/Downloads/mslearn-pg-ai/Setup/SQLScript/graph_query.sql`

     ![Open file in pgAdmin](./instructions276019/open-file.png)